Skip to main content

 import { percentAmount, generateSigner, signerIdentity, createSignerFromKeypair } from '@metaplex-foundation/umi'

-import { TokenStandard, createAndMint } from '@metaplex-foundation/mpl-token-metadata'
+import { TokenStandard, createAndMint, mplTokenMetadata } from '@metaplex-foundation/mpl-token-metadata'

 import { createUmi } from '@metaplex-foundation/umi-bundle-defaults';